What IS a brain break?

 7) Textbook Aerobics.
 There’s one thing every classroom, homeschool, and clinic has….it’s a BOOK of some kind.
 Play ‘follow the leader’ and ask a student to come up with an exercise, such as biceps curls using their books.

-Please let me know which activities you try and any other great ones you do in your clinic or classroom.
-I LOVE feedback from my readers.
+Please let us know which activities you try and any other great ones you do in your clinic or classroom.
+We LOVE feedback from our readers.